jopensar/BIDA/README.md

 # BIDA
-Code for running linear causal effect estimation using Bayesian IDA (BIDA).
+Code for causal effect discovery and linear causal effect estimation using Bayesian IDA (BIDA).
 The package contains an APS solver (in C++) for computing parent set and ancestor relation posterior probabilities using dynamic programming (see Algorithm 1 in [1]).
-The computationally less demanding part of the method has been implemented in R.
+The computationally less demanding part of the effect estimation method has been implemented in R.

 ## APS solver